 Breast Cancer Prevention: Steps to Take Today

 Breast cancer is the most common cancer for women in the United States, not counting some types of skin cancer.
-In fact, more than 276,000 women in the U.S. are expected to be diagnosed in 2020, along with more than 2,600 men.
+More than 287,000 women in the U.S. are expected to be diagnosed in 2022, along with more than 2,700 men.

 Risk Factors & Symptoms

 The Centers for Disease Control and Prevention provides a comprehensive list of risk factors for breast cancer.
 For example, as you age, your risk for breast cancer increases.
 Other risk factors include certain genetic mutations, having dense breasts, starting menstruation early and a family history of breast cancer.

 There are several symptoms to look for, like noticing a new lump in the breast or underarm, thickening or swelling of part of the breast, nipple discharge other than breast milk and pain in any area of the breast.
 While these symptoms don’t necessarily mean you have breast cancer, it’s important to talk to your doctor whenever you notice a change.

 Here are some of the questions to ask as you think about how to prevent breast cancer or catch it early.

 What are my screening options?